AnneliKlamas/test-converter/backend/README.md

 Correct answer should be marked with '*'.
 Example: "*A) answer option text".
 Also multiple symbols will work: "   ** * 1: answer option text".

 Text match/short answer questions are not case-sensitive.
-Moodle doesn't support incorrect answers and their feedback, so incorrect answers will be skipped.